th-rtyf-re/chess-dip/RULES.md

 A paradox is a set of orders with an ambiguous resolution, i.e. several or no solutions are possible.
 We adopt a standard way to address these:

-- Circular movement succeeds.
+- **Circular movement:** if a set of pieces each moves to the square of another piece, then these moves succeed.
-- Szykman rule: given a paradox involving a convoy, the convoy fails.
+- **Szykman rule:** if the paradox involves a convoy, the convoy fails.